stc/cc-p5/README.md

 - examples, using different js based vision frameworks
 - these are some modified versions of Kyle McDonald's [javascript-computervision collection](https://github.com/kylemcdonald/cv-examples)

+### Libs
+- Javascript libraries, dependencies of the examples we are working with

 ## Other Resources

 - Books